-- AFS Programme D data consisting of D01
+- AFS Programme D data consisting of:

+- 1. D01 Forward Planning,

-Forward Planning, D02 Development Management, - D03 Enforcement (inclusive of the relevant Programme D proportion of the central management charge) for 2019.
+- 2. D02 Development Management,

+- 3. D03 Enforcement (inclusive of the relevant Programme D proportion of the central management charge) for 2021.

 - The gross expenditure figures are to be provided without any deduction in respect of Programme D income.
-If the Programme D figures that the LA provides for this indicator do not relate to 2019, an explanation is to be provided. - As expenditure on forward planning is not evenly incurred, any costs related to forward planning should be added to the Programme D AFS figures on an apportioned basis over the forward planning cycle.
+If the Programme D figures that the local authority provides for this indicator do not relate to 2021, an explanation is to be provided. - As expenditure on forward planning is not evenly incurred, any costs related to forward planning should be added to the Programme D AFS figures on an apportioned basis over the forward planning cycle.

-P5 - Applications for Fire Safety Certificates
+P5: Applications for Fire Safety Certificates